Be Going To Statements ESL Games, Activities & Worksheets

 ESL Be Going To Game - Grammar and Speaking: Completing and Forming Sentences, Guessing, Controlled and Freer practice - Pair Work

-In this engaging 'be going to' game, students practice affirmative and negative 'be going to' statements by predicting a partner's future plans.
-Without speaking to...
+In this engaging 'be going to' game, students practice 'be going to' sentences by predicting a partner's future plans.
+Without speaking to their partner, students...

 What are they going to do?

-ESL Be Going To Activity - Grammar and Speaking: Information Gap, Making Statements, Identifying, Controlled Practice - Pair Work
+ESL Be Going To Activity - Grammar and Speaking: Information Gap, Forming Sentences, Matching, Controlled Practice - Pair Work

-In this 'be going to' speaking activity, students describe people's weekend plans using 'is going to' and 'isn't going to'.
-The aim of the activity is for the students...
+In this 'be going to' speaking activity, students describe and match people's weekend plans using 'is going to' and 'isn't going to'.
+The aim of the activity is for...

 How to Use Be Going To